ForAllSecure/rules_mayhem/README.md

 When logging in via the CLI, Mayhem will create a configuration file under `~/.config/mayhem/mayhem`.
 This is the default location - you can change it by setting the `XDG_CONFIG_HOME` environment variable to a different directory.

-With Bazel, we simulate the login process by creating a config file and then passing `--action_env=XDG_CONFIG_HOME=/path/to/your/config` to the `bazel build` command line.
-To do this:
+With Bazel, we simulate the login process by creating a config file located in the `XDG_CONFIG_HOME/mayhem` directory.
+You can either pass this value to the `bazel build` command line directly, like so:

 1. Create a config file with the following content: